 The different categories under which an immigrant can work in the UK have been subject to regular change.
 The current categories are explained below.

-These apart, non-UK citizens allowed to work in the UK are split into the categories below:
+These apart, non-UK citizens allowed to work in the UK are split into the following categories:

-d.
-Ancestry visas.
-Commonwealth citizens over 17 with at least one British-born grandparent can apply for an ancestry visa which allows the applicant to work in the UK.
+- Ancestry visas.
+Commonwealth citizens over 17 with at least one British-born grandparent can apply for an ancestry visa, which allows the applicant to work in the UK.

 Do you have questions about working in the UK?
 Get in touch with one of our expert immigration lawyers or call us on +44(0)20 7724 4488 for more information.